H (2002 film): Awards

 H was nominated for the International Fantasy Film Award at the 2004 Fantasporto.

 Reception

 Kyu Hyun Kim of Koreanfilm.org praised the "distinctive production design and cinematography" and minimalist music score and sound design, which "contributes a great deal to the film's uniquely and unremittingly dark atmosphere."
 He also mentioned that the detectives' characterization was "believably professional and suitably humanized," aided by the cast's solid acting, notably by Sung Ji-roo's "excellent supporting performance."
 But he criticized the antagonist as "misconceived" and that the climactic revelation was "a complete letdown."

-Remake
+Impact

-A 2009 Telugu remake titled Amaravathi was directed by Ravi Babu and starred Taraka Ratna as the antagonist.
+A 2009 Indian film titled Amaravathi shares plot similarities with the film.